 - Lapses Whilst historic lapse experience has been analysed in setting the assumptions there are various historic factors that may have impacted historic lapse experience, including economic environment and product design, that may not necessarily be repeated in the future. - Expenses The breakdown between acquisition and maintenance expenses and the determination of the expenses applied at an individual policy level has also relied on the application of expert judgement.
-The assumptions are regularly monitored to ensure they remain appropriate and to ensure that the areas of uncertainty are understood and appropriately reflected in the technical provisions. - Projection terms Vera Financial has sold a number of products which move to a liquidity funds after 5-7 years.
-In assuming that these products will remain in force for 10 years, expert judgement has been applied
+The assumptions are regularly monitored to ensure they remain appropriate and to ensure that the areas of uncertainty are understood and appropriately reflected in the technical provisions. - Projection terms Vera Financial has sold a number of products which move to a liquidity fund after 5-7 years.
+In assuming that these products will remain in force for 10 years, expert judgement has been applied based on expectations of the product lifespans, also taking account of relevant experience to date.

-- based on expectations of the product lifespans and, also, taking account of relevant experience to date. - The technical provisions included in this report were calculated based on data available as at 31 December 2020.
-The World Health Organisation formally declared COVID-19 a global pandemic on 11 March 2020.
-This situation continues to have a potential impact on insurance companies (adverse market conditions; operational difficulties within company and with suppliers; low new business levels; mortality; lapses; liquidity; capital etc).
+- The technical provisions included in this report were calculated based on data available as at 31 December 2021.
+2 potential situations could cause uncertainty: - The World Health Organisation formally declared COVID-19 a global pandemic on 11 March 2020.
+As countries recover from the Pandemic this situation could continue to have a potential impact on insurance companies (adverse market conditions; operational difficulties within company and with suppliers; low new business levels; mortality; lapses; liquidity; capital etc). - The Russian invasion of Ukraine.
+0.06% of the policyholder assets of the Company were invested in Russian and Ukrainian assets as at 31 December 2021.
+Although this is a small direct exposure uncertainty exists around the impact of any sanctions imposed on Russia may have on Insurance Companies.